-Mast and lift chains require special attention and maintenance to remain in safe operating condition.
-Refer to lift chain maintenance in
+△ Mast and lift chains require special attention and maintenance to remain in safe operating condition.
+Refer to lift chain maintenance in this section for additional information.

 4) FORKS

 Inspect the load forks for cracks, breaks, bending, and wear.
 The fork top surfaces should be level and even with each other.
 The height difference between both fork tips refer to below table.